yuede/yuede.github.io/_pages/about.md

 News
 ======

+[Dec.
+2022] : Invited to serve as PC for the Doctoral Showcase Poster Track at SC 2023.

 [Nov.
 2022] : Invited to serve as PC for [HPDC 2023](https://www.hpdc.org/2023/).

 [Nov.
 2022] : Welcome Qianjun Wei to join our group as a visiting Ph.D. student.